davpoolechem/JuliaChem.jl/docs/src/index.md

 2. Define the environmental variable SIMINT as the directory of your SIMINT installation.

-3. Go to the deps/ folder (in the ~/.julia/packages/JuliaChem/XXXXX directory) and run "julia build.jl"
+3. Type in the commands into Julia:

+3a. using Pkg

+3b.
+Pkg.build("JuliaChem")

 4. Profit!
-If done correctly, this should compile correctly and lead to a libjeri shared library in the deps folder.
+If done correctly, this should compile correctly and lead to a libjeri.so shared library in the deps folder.
 This library contains the interface functions between JuliaChem and SIMINT.

 5. Finally, define an environmental variable named JERIPATH containing the